The Dresden Files characters: My Shadow / Ash

 The bigger brother of Mouse, he was the biggest male of the litter.
 He and the biggest female of the litter have been kidnapped and raised to be supernatural predators.
 In "Zoo Day", he attempts to disrupt the family bonding of Harry Dresden and his daughter Maggie.
+In "Fugitive" it is revealed that he is working with Cowl, who calls him Ash, while Ash refers to Cowl as "The Master of the Future".